jnterry/db-connection-promise/README.md

 - Experiment with 'chain' API to avoid deeply nested promises
 - Test using API in real project rather than just in tests ([nano-orm](https://github.com/jnterry/nano-orm))
 - Better documentation
+- Work out the peerDependency vs dependency stuff (see any-db docs)
+- Grep for :TODO: in code
 - Cleanup of code

 ## Usage